-In October 2017, we announced a strategic research collaboration with Mosaic Biosciences, Inc. to develop intravitreal anti-complement factor 3 products for the treatment of dry AMD and other retinal diseases.
+The novel anti-C3 protease targets the complement cascade, a series of naturally occurring molecular processes that play a central role in the body's inflammatory and immune response.
+In October 2017, we announced a strategic research collaboration with Mosaic, a related party, to develop intravitreal anti-complement factor three (C3) products for the treatment of dry AMD and other retinal diseases.
+In December 2018, we amended our collaboration agreement with Mosaic to, among other things, include certain additional products.
 The transaction was reviewed by disinterested members of our board of directors and approved by our audit committee.
-Expenses related to the collaboration were \$0.03 million for the year ended December 31, 2017.
+Expenses related to the collaboration were \$1.3 million and \$0.03 million for the years ended December 31, 2018 and 2017, respectively.
+We intend to find a partner for this program.